Jikhan-Jeong/Symbolic-Python/README.md

 # Symbolic-Python

-I am not a theory guy at all.

 Symbolic Python
 Tutorial gives an interative environment so that if you have a web-browser, you even don't need a python.